MouliAggarwal/Global-Earthquake-Analysis/README.md

 ### What it shows

-A world map displaying earthquake locations using latitude and longitude coordinates.
+A world map displaying earthquake locations using latitude and longitude.

 ### Findings

 - Earthquakes are distributed across multiple continents.
-- Most earthquake events are concentrated around tectonic plate boundaries.
+- The highest concentration of earthquakes occurs along tectonic plate boundaries.
-- Regions along the Pacific Ring of Fire experience the highest seismic activity.
+- Regions within the Pacific Ring of Fire experience the greatest seismic activity.

 ### Insight

-The visualization clearly demonstrates that earthquakes are concentrated around active tectonic plate boundaries rather than being randomly distributed.
+The visualization demonstrates that earthquake occurrences are closely linked to tectonic plate boundaries rather than being randomly distributed.

 ---